Jescs/ocp-sample-flask-docker/README.md

 This repository provides a simple Python web application implemented using the Flask web framework and executed using ``gunicorn``.
-It is intended to be used to demonstrate deployment of Python web applications to OpenShift 4 using [Podman](https://podman.io/) whose command-line is 100% compatible with [Docker](https://docs.docker.com/get-started/overview/) in fact the suggestion in the documentation is to ``$ alias docker=podman #`` for compatibility with Docker scripts.
+It is intended to be used to demonstrate deployment of Python web applications to OpenShift 4 using [Podman](https://podman.io/) whose command-line very similar to [Docker](https://docs.docker.com/get-started/overview/) in fact the suggestion in the documentation is to ``$ alias docker=podman #`` for compatibility with Docker scripts.

 However there are some differences, so building the docker image is also demonstrated with [Docker for Windows](https://docs.docker.com/desktop/windows/install/) on
  *Windows 10 Home edition* where only ```WSL 2``` is available.
 With *Windows 10 Pro* you can choose to use a [Hyper-V backend](https://allthings.how/how-to-install-docker-on-windows-10/) or ```WSL 2```.

-Key files:
+Application's Key files:

 * config.py: GUNICORN settings;
 * wsgi.py: define the pages (routes) that are visible;